Hair Transplants for Thyroid-Related Hair Loss: What You Need to Know

 You’ll need TSH, Free T3, and Free T4 results to confirm hormonal balance.
 Additional markers may be requested.

-MSC Exosome Therapy it reduces inflammation, strengthens hair follicles, and supports recovery in hormonally sensitive individuals.
+MSC Exosome Therapy reduces inflammation, strengthens hair follicles, and supports recovery in hormonally sensitive individuals.

 Possibly — but with stable hormones, healthy lifestyle choices, and proper aftercare, excellent results are still achievable.